Reds vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Gorman takes a 12-game streak with at least one hit into this one.
-During his last 10 games he is hitting .455 with four doubles, five home runs, six walks and 15 RBI.
+- Gorman brings a 13-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .405 with four doubles, four home runs, six walks and 13 RBI.

 Gorman Recent Games